samhstn/codewars/sudokusolver/README.md

 Use the function that checks if the sudoku is completed outputting boolean values

-The other functions to create to input values into the sukoku are as follows:
+The other functions to create to input values into the sudoku are as follows:

 * Single position in box